 Norm [Latin norma (a carpenter's square); < assumed Indo-European gnō-.
 Akin to 'know', 'gnosis'] An adjective for a norm's effect is the word 'normative'.
 Definition: A 'norm' is something by which other things are measured and judged.
 When building something, a norm is used to make sure that the joints are at the proper angle, so the structure holds up.
-When the Bible is called the 'norm', it means that the structure of what we think, teach, and do must measure up to the standards of Scripture.
+When the Bible is called the 'norm', it means that the structure of what we think, teach, and do are to measure up to the standards of Scripture.
 A norm helps stop us from getting carried away with ourselves and our supposed new-found wisdom.
 Norms have the practical effect of being something even a novice can at least start to follow, expanding on it as their wisdom grows.
 Many theological traditions speak in terms of the 'norming norm' or 'norm within the norm': the Gospel message of God's forgiving love in Jesus Christ.
 This means that all the rest of the Bible is measured according to (or is 'normed' by) Christ and the Gospel message.
 The Bible is the norm because of who stands behind it and whose story it tells.
 This puts the main focus where it belongs -- Christ, not Moses or David or Paul or John, or even the Bible itself.

 The term 'normal' originally meant 'according to the measure', or 'fitting the established pattern'.
 But in typical daily talk, it means 'average', 'typical', 'usual', 'everyday', and 'common'....(yawn)....
 The Bible is not 'normal' in this sense.
 It's quite unique and unusual, even though it takes place in the rough-and-tumble world we live in.
 What it tells us is in many ways different than what we take in from our 'normal' world.
 The world and the Bible operate under different norms, and it is the world that's askew. back to word list

 You can also check out how the dictionary defines 'norm'.